 Oxidative damage to heart tissue often leads to heart disease, causing strokes, heart attacks, and other severe conditions.
 NAC may reduce heart disease risk by reducing oxidative damage to tissues in your heart (

-NAC and glutathione also boost immune health.
+NAC and glutathione also benefit immune health.

 There is no specific dietary recommendation for cysteine because your body can produce small amounts.

-For your body to make the amino acid cysteine, you need adequate amounts of folate, vitamin B6 and vitamin B12.
-These nutrients can be found in beans, lentils, spinach, bananas, salmon and tuna.
+For your body to make the amino acid cysteine, you need adequate amounts of folate, vitamin B6, and vitamin B12.
+These nutrients can be found in beans, lentils, spinach, bananas, salmon, and tuna.

 NAC is likely safe for adults when provided as a prescription medication.

 NAC has an unpleasant smell that makes it hard to consume.
-If you choose to take it, consult with your doctor first.
+If you choose to take it, consult your doctor first.